-Bonneville is also working with the property landowner, CTUIR and the Blue Mountain Land Trust on the acquisition of a voluntary permanent conservation easement, containing the property associated with and restored by the Uma-Birch Floodplain Reconnection Project as well as additional property for potential restoration outside of this project area.
+Bonneville is also working with the property landowner, CTUIR and the Blue Mountain Land Trust on the acquisition of a voluntary permanent conservation easement containing the property associated with and restored by the Uma-Birch Floodplain Reconnection Project as well as additional property for potential restoration outside of this project area.
 The conservation easement would be funded by Bonneville, which would be acquired and held by the Blue Mountain Land Trust, and Bonneville would hold third party rights of enforcement.
 The conservation easement would permanently protect riparian areas restored under the Proposed Action and other potential restoration actions not addressed in this EA,2 and provide other conservation benefits.

-The conservation easement would permanently limit uses of the property in order to protect its conservation values.
-Restrictions are expected to include, among others, a prohibition on subdivision and limitations on commercial, industrial, and residential use, such that residential and commercial use would be allowed only in certain building envelopes, and limited ranching and agricultural activities would only be allowed pursuant to a management plan and would occur mainly outside of a riparian management zone.
+The conservation easement would permanently limit uses of the property to protect its conservation values.
+Restrictions are expected to include, among others, a prohibition on subdivision and certain limitations on commercial, industrial, and residential use in each of two zones: the riparian management zone and upland management zone.
+It is expected that agricultural activities, including grazing and pasturing of livestock and crop production, would only be allowed pursuant to a management plan and grazing management plan, and would occur mainly in the upland management zone.
+Limitations on public access to the riparian management zone would also be expected, and long-term access roads defined and approved.

-As part of the conservation easement transaction, it is expected that all or a portion of eleven surface water rights associated with the Umatilla River and Birch Creek, some of which are attached to land associated with the Uma-Birch Floodplain Reconnection Project area and some of which are attached to land outside the project area, would be transferred irrigation/domestic/stock to instream to provide permanent instream flows for the benefit of fish and wildlife.
-In total, the water rights included under the proposed Uma-Birch conservation easement include an estimated 9.725 cfs rate of primary surface water rights that would be transferred instream.
+As part of the conservation easement transaction, it is expected that all or a portion of ten surface water rights associated with the Umatilla River and Birch Creek, some of which are attached to land associated with the Uma-Birch Floodplain Reconnection Project area and some of which are attached to land outside the project area, would be transferred from irrigation/domestic/stock use to instream use.
+This would provide permanent instream flows for the conservation, maintenance, and enhancement of aquatic and fish life, wildlife, fish and wildlife habitat, and other ecological values.
+In total, these surface water rights that would be permanently transferred instream include an anticipated 227.57 irrigated acres (approximately 3.535 cfs).